david-prinz/david-prinz.github.io/_pages/updates.md

 ### Visitor and Scientific Collaboration

-[Philip Schwartz](https://www.pschwartz.de) from the [Leibnitz University of Hannover](https://www.uni-hannover.de/de/) will visit me at the [Max Planck Institute for Mathematics](https://www.mpim-bonn.mpg.de) for a scientific collaboration
+[Dr. Philip Schwartz](https://www.pschwartz.de) from the [Leibnitz University of Hannover](https://www.uni-hannover.de/de/) will visit me at the [Max Planck Institute for Mathematics](https://www.mpim-bonn.mpg.de) for a scientific collaboration

 ### Talk and Research Stay (University of Münster)